Modern Vases ‘Vortex Of Lights’ by Michael Trimpol

+Like the reflection of an urban city at night through a thousand shards.
+These ‘Vortex of Lights’ modern vases bring the metropolis home in a gorgeous way.
 When properly lit, these pieces come alive and add an eye-catching centrepiece to any room.
 This piece works best in bright light and with pale backdrops.

-Metropolis Modern Vases provide urban delight with a cornucopia of colours and breathtaking glass craftsmanship.
+Vortex Modern Vases provide urban delight with a cornucopia of colours and breathtaking glass craftsmanship.

 For more brightly colourful art glass click on the link.

 N.B.
 The images shown are an example of the ones in the series.
 Each coloured glass vase is hand-blown and therefore there will be small variations in colour and pattern.
 Each one is completely unique and signed by the artist.

 Glass maker Michael Trimpol is our first American artist.
 We are delighted to be able to bring his art glass vases here to the UK.